In April 2019 we began a programme of work to monitor and support the improvement of aid transparency across the UK Government.

 We have started a programme of work to monitor and encourage the improvement in the transparency of aid across the UK Government, building on DFID’s strong performance and leadership in this area.
 DFID has been tasked with providing support for improving transparency among other ODA-spending government departments and has funded this review.

-Using our Index methodology, we will assess the transparency of UK aid, going beyond DFID and the FCO to include 10 of the government departments that provide ODA in some form.
+Using our Index methodology, we are assessing the transparency of UK aid, going beyond DFID and the FCO to include 10 of the government departments that provide ODA in some form.
 These are:

 - Department for International Development